roberddd/batchgenie/docs/getting_started.md

 ![Addon Location](images/addon_location.png){ .img-box align=left }

 All features include hover-over tooltips for quick details within the add-on.
-Some areas also have an extra :material-information-box: information icon, which opens a popup with additional information and a link to the relevant section of the documentation for further instructions.
+Some areas also have an extra :octicons-question-24: icon, which opens a popup with additional information and a link to the relevant section of the documentation for further instructions.

 For more comprehensive guidance, you can access the full documentation by clicking the :blender_icon_help:icon in the BatchGenie main panel.